andrewli-create/nntv/src/pages/module/intro-to-signal-flow.md

 title: Intro to Signal Flow
 videothumbnail: /img/asf_tn_nntv_v1.jpg
 videolink: https://www.youtube.com/embed/H5f1Nlni7Mo?si=xGlvIBqUfHcCdssZ
+biooutcome: outcomes
+biography: >-
+  * • Develop an understanding of how a “real world” sound can be recorded and outputted, and the “path” it follows through its journey

+  * • Using your understanding of how signal flows, connect your gear (as discussed in Intro to Home Studio Gear) together

+  Connect the parts of your home studio together.
+We can test how it works once we learn a bit more about DAWs!
 script: >-
   Welcome to our quick guide to signal flow.
 In this video, we’ll delve into the way that the gear in your home studio works together to record and reproduce